durgeshsamariya/100DaysofMachineLearning/README.md

 ## Day 9 | April 20, 2020
 Learned about Data handling, storage and file formate using Pandas library.
 You can find code [here](https://github.com/durgeshsamariya/100DaysofMachineLearning/blob/master/Day%20009/Day9.ipynb).

-## Day 10 | April 21, 2020
+## Day 10 to Day 12 | April 21, 2020 to April 23,2020
-I did Covid-19 visualization project.
+I did two Covid-19 visualization project.
+One is effect of COVID-19 on India and another one is COVID-19 on Globe.
  Learned about web scraping, data cleaning and some visualization techniques.
-You can find code from here.
+You can find code from [COVID-19 India](https://github.com/durgeshsamariya/Covid19India) and [Covid-19](https://github.com/durgeshsamariya/COVID19).

+## Day 13| April 24, 2020

+## Day 14| April 25, 2020